cyranodev/trybe-proj-trybeer-v2/README.md

   - each client only chats with the 'store' and all chats are private
   - admin users can see all chats and send messages to clients
   - mongoDB is required to store chats
-- Back-end unit tests (we used mainly endpoint tests with Jest and Supertest to properly track coverage across
+- Back-end unit tests (we mainly used endpoint tests with Jest and Supertest to track coverage across architecture layers)

 ## Instructions